curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Maybe hint at "limited by information technology"

+All the reasons people can't do systematic transparency.

+"Protecting from information." => "You don't have to call out what they should/shouldn't consume, and what's wrong, but you have to make it all available, unhidden, systematically available.
+The consumer can find it when they're ready, can take action on it when it's reasonable."

 ---

 You're indoctrinated.
 Indoctrination lasts only as long as the ideas are top-of-mind.
 Make this, culturally top-of-mind.
 Share, re-interpret, program, and channel tabum.